odkr/mac-ssh-askpass/README.md

 2. Copy **mac-ssh-askpass** to a directory in your `PATH`.

-3. Make it executable.
+3. Make sure it's owned by the superuser (optional).

-You can do all of this by saying:
+You can do all of this by:

 ```sh
 curl https://codeload.github.com/odkr/mac-ssh-askpass/tar.gz/v1.1.0b | tar -xz